 A £4.2facility, it gives young people aged between 14-19 who have fallen out of education. employment or training a second chance.

-The Everton Free School gives 200 young people a second chance at obtaining the education and direction they need to progress in their life and gives them a foundation for further education, employment or training.
+The Everton Free School gives 200 young people a second and direction they need to progress in their life and gives them a foundation for further